RiteshZoad/RiteshZoad/README.md

 ### Hi there 👋

 - 🔭 I am pre-final year undergraduate student of Electrical and Electronics Engineering at [Visvesvaraya National Institute of Technology (VNIT), Nagpur, India](http://vnit.ac.in/).
-- 🌱 I’m currently learning controls and motion planning.
+- 🌱 I’m currently learning Controls and Motion Planning.

 <!--